Bilinear Pairings in Python, Solidity, and the EVM

 The above notation implies that we are using the same generator and elliptic curve group everywhere when we say

-In practice however, it turns out to be easier to create bilinear pairings when a different group is different for both of the arguments and the output result.
+In practice however, it turns out to be easier to create bilinear pairings when a different group (but same order) is different for both of the arguments.

 Specifically, we say